prashantgavit/DataGenie/README.md

 **How It Works:**
 1. Users provide a dataset and a natural language query.
-2. DataGenie agents interpret the query, analyze the data, and return results or visualizations.
+2. dxel agents interpret the query, analyze the data, and return results or visualizations.
 3. LLMs (like Gemini) are used for reasoning, summarization, and generating code or explanations.

 The package is modular, allowing you to add new agents, LLM integrations, or utilities as needed.

+**Note:**
+1. The current version only supports the Gemini LLM API.

 ## Prerequisites
 - Python 3.11+
-- Install DataGenie in editable mode:
+- Install dxel:
   ```
-  conda activate datagenie && pip install -e .
+  pip install dxel
   ```
 - Set your `GOOGLE_API_KEY` as an environment variable for Gemini LLM access.
 - Place your dataset (e.g., Titanic-Dataset.csv) in `notebook_io/data_agent/input/`